Troubleshooting

 Device Tracker is not updating in Android app

-4. Turn off battery optimizations for the app.
-Some manufacturers may add additional battery saving features (ex: Power Saving), make sure to disable all of those as well.
+- Some manufacturers may add additional battery saving features (ex: Power Saving), make sure to disable all of those as well.
+You can usually access these from the system settings app.

 Sometimes the above steps will still not result in location updates reaching your server.
 The app can receive a lot of location updates and may skip some of them.
 To determine why, review the app location history logs.